 - Customer service – Have a friendly, accommodating and patient manner.

 Join a professional organization to learn current industry practices and policies surrounding administrative work.
 Continue your education through workshops and conferences when you join a professional organization, which will add to your transferable skill set as you move.
 Network with other professionals in your industry to meet the right people to connect you to an interview at your new location.

 To gain experience as a secretary or administrative assistant, consider volunteering as a secretary on a committee or for an organization in your local community, church, school or nonprofit organization.
 Volunteer jobs often lead to paid positions and can provide you with valuable experience and potential references for future job.
 Start your search for paid positions on the Military Spouse Employment Partnership Job Search.

-Establish a clear career path, personalized for your situation, by creating your individualized career plan, or MyICP, for the administrative assistant track.
-Click the Manage My Individual Career Plan quick action link to get started, or speak with a SECO career coach by calling Military OneSource at 800-342-9647 for a specialty consultation.
+For assistance in planning your career goals speak with a SECO career coach by calling Military OneSource at 800-342-9647 for a specialty consultation.
 For more help, use the Live Chat feature on the MySECO website.